Vansh-Baghel/Java-things/Java_notes.md

 * We use **this** keyword to point the ref var of the class and the RHS value is the assigned value which we mention in the paranthesis while making the constructor or the object.
 * Constructor can follow **Polymorphism** to avoid errors which different number of arguments.
 * We can use **nested constructor** too.
+* Whenever we use any item of class with any object, then all the items of that class will poin5 to that object.

 ## This keyword